huntdatacenter/docs/docs/working-in-your-lab/workbench/README.md

 :::

-When have successfully received your certificate, head over to our [workbench installation](/working-in-your-lab/workbench/installation/) page to finalize your access.
+When have successfully received your certificate, head over to our [Workbench installation page](/working-in-your-lab/workbench/installation/) to finalize your access.